Art, Architecture & History

 DAVID EKSERDJIAN Professor of Art History and Head of Department at the University of Leicester.

-NICHOLAS HALL former International Head of Old Master Pictures at Christie’s
+NICHOLAS HALL MA (Oxon) Art dealer and critic based in New York. former International Head of Old Master Pictures at Christie’s

 CHARLES HOPE MA, D.Phil., Former Director of the Warburg Institute, London University.
 Formerly Slade Professor of Fine Art, Oxford University.
 An Organiser of the Genius of Venice exhibition at the Royal Academy, author of “Titian”, and other publications.

 DEBORAH HOWARD MA Cambridge, MA & Ph.D, Courtauld Institute, FSA, FSA Scot., Hon.
 FRIAS and FRSE.
 Former Professor of Architectural History, Fellow of St John’s College and Former Head of the Department of History of Art, University of Cambridge.
 Author of “Jacopo Sansovino: Architecture and Patronage in Renaissance Venice”, “The Architectural History of Venice”, “Venice and the East.”

 JEREMY HOWARD MA (Oxon.), MA Courtauld Institute, is a lecturer in Art History at The University of Buckingham.
 He has published many articles on aspects of eighteenth and nineteenth-century collecting with particular reference to The Grand Tour.